black-sliver/PopUpdater/README.md

 outage, API change, TLS problem or rate-limiting will make it impossible to verify the update in that case.
 See also TODO for a possible alternative.

+## Auto-start after update

+With `--start`, the app can be started after the update attempt.
+If the update was successful, `--updated` will be passed in argv, otherwise `--update-failed` will be passed.
+When using `--start`, it is expected that the original app always exits (or replaces itself with the updater), but on Windows `--kill` may need to be used to terminate the calling app before replacing the EXE in case exit does not happen immediately.

 ## Usage as a library

 Some of the code is in a zig library, so it can be used to create a customized binary with it.